robisim74/qwik-speak/README.md

 and optionally contains:
 - `extension` Language with Intl extensions, in the format `language[-script][-region][-extensions]` like `en-US-u-ca-gregory-nu-latn` to format dates and numbers
 - `currency` ISO 4217 three-letter code
-- `timezone` From the IANA time zone database
+- `timeZone` From the IANA time zone database
 - `units` Key value pairs of unit identifiers

 ### Translation functions